Updated: Apr 1

-Launched in 2002, XOX Records has been delivering a slow-paced, but quality driven catalog of music from various Finnish artists; some of who have gone on to become staple names in Electro Bass music, like Blastromen and Sero.
+Launched in 2002, XOX Records has been delivering a slow-paced, but quality driven catalog of music from various Finnish and other European artists; some of who have gone on to become staple names in Electro Bass music, like Blastromen and Sero.

 Based in Finland, the label is also parent to the Dub/Minimal/Ambient sub-label "Escape From Synthesis", as well as Acid House sub-label "ProForm Series".
 Throughout its discography, the label has always focused on releasing 12” vinyl records primarily, but released its digital catalog to the public in 2013.